hierros/Kaiser-Permanente-Cybersecurity-Project/README.md

 This subfolder contains old versions of the requirements and instructions documents that are not currently in use.

 #### **Reference Data -**
-This subfolder contains cyberattack data used for testing purposes, as well as spreadsheet versions of the MITRE ATT&CK database.
+This subfolder contains cyberattack data used for testing purposes, as well as spreadsheet versions of the MITRE ATT&CK® database.

 #### **Testing Items -**
 This subfolder contains items from user testing, including testing results and instructions.